-To understand opioid addiction, we must first define what it is.
+To understand drug abuse and how to prevent opioid addiction we must first learn what the definition of addiction is.
 An addiction can include both substances and activities, can lead to substantial harm, repeated involvement with the substance regardless to harm, and continues because it’s pleasurable.

 Opioids are drugs made from the opium poppy plant or man-made drugs that have similar effects.
 Some of these include oxycodone, tramadol, and even heroin.
 Fentanyl is a synthetic opioid prescribed to cancer patients who are tolerant to other pain medicine.

 Opiates work by reducing the perception of pain by binding to opioid receptors in the brain.
 In addition to these effects, many people often experience feelings of euphoria and sedation or sleepiness.

 Risk Factors for Opioid Abuse

 Some people may be at a higher risk than others for opioid addiction.
 If you have current or previous addictions, including those to cigarettes and alcohol, your risk may be elevated.

 Psychiatric illness and previous trauma can play a role in addiction, as well as being a woman.
 According to the CDC, a woman goes to the emergency department for misusing opioids, every 3 minutes.
 Having someone in your family with addictions also raises your chances of developing some sort of substance abuse issue, as this problem has been shown to be genetic.